ShuiabKhan1/My-Model-Techniques-/README.md

-1. sklearns SelectKbest(chi2 ,mutual info ..etc ) c2 for linear correlation var vs target (pvalue, 2 variables are indepen) mutual info - information theory scoring - Non Linear correl )
+1. sklearns SelectKbest(chi2 ,mutual info ..etc ) c2 for linear correlation var vs target (pvalue, 2 variables are indepen) mutual info - information theory scoring - Non Linear correl ) Chi-Square or ANOVA Test: If your features are categorical, you can use statistical tests like the Chi-Square test or Analysis of Variance (ANOVA) to evaluate the relationship between each feature and the target variable.
+Features with significant p-values indicate higher importance.

-2. sklearns permutation_importance
+3. sklearns permutation_importance

       "we need to be careful while selexting 1, 2 here because this just gives us top features but we might not need features with same score instead use non redundant ones, then we go for 5th option \n",

-3. Models sklearns feature_importances_ with diff models  randamForest - impurities, LogReg, DT...etc
+4. sklearns feature_importances_ with diff models  randamForest - impurities, LogReg, DT...etc
+Tree-based Feature Importance: Decision tree-based classifiers like Random Forests or Gradient Boosting models provide feature importance scores based on how much a feature reduces impurity in the trees. gain and Gini index are used to measure the usefulness of a feature for splitting the data.
+Higher values of information gain or lower values of the Gini index indicate more important features.
+Coefficient Magnitude: For linear models such as Logistic Regression or Support Vector Machines (SVM), you can examine the magnitude of the coefficients assigned to each feature.
+Larger absolute values of coefficients indicate more important features.

-4. Recursive Feature Elimination  - decription is written above
+6. Recursive Feature Elimination  - decription is written above

-5. remove redundant features (same importance)
+7. remove redundant features (same importance)

 5. Dimentional Reduction (  PCA )- Unsupervised, new features created - Not recommended if interested in same features- More columns